jeremybatesDC/jeremybatesDC/README.md

 - Despite the high cost of living, it remains popular.
 - Outside of a dog, a book is man's best friend.
 Inside of a dog, it's too dark to read.
 - If brute force doesn't work, you're not using enough.
-- [reply to "Have a good day!"]
+- ["Have a good day!"]
 Thank you, but I've made other plans.
 ```

 ### 👋 Say sup